How much does a Safety Engineer make?

 Colorado Springs, CO

 Colorado Springs is home to many defense and aerospace companies.
-Safety engineers here are crucial for ensuring the safety of operations and personnel in these industries.
+Safety engineers here are vital for maintaining safe operations.
+The city's focus on technology and defense creates a strong demand for safety expertise.

 Find Safety Engineer jobs in Colorado Springs, CO